-A few years ago I tried to attend an online photography course but quit after a while – mostly because of lack of time, but also because the assignments required that you had access to “well-lit places”.
+A few years ago I tried to attend an online photography course but quit after a while – mostly because of lack of time, but also because the assignments required that you had access to “well lit places”.
 The problem was that I lived in Sweden at the time, and it was winter.
 In Sweden in January and until maybe March, daylight is VERY scarce or even non-existent.

 Now that I live in Ireland, I’m trying again with the same course.
-It started on the 9th of January and is free if you want – I’ve only paid for an app where I upload my homework photos and communicate with other participants.
+It started the 9th of January and is free if you want – I’ve only paid for an app where I upload my homework photos and communicate with other participants.

 The course is for beginners, and the beginning lessons are too basic for me, but as time goes by, we will move on to other areas where I’m less competent.
-The course covers everything from learning how the depth of field and exposure work to heavier stuff such as reading the histogram, composition, using a tripod, editing, and much more.
+The course covers everything from learning how depth of field and exposure works, to heavier stuff such as reading the histogram, composition, using a tripod, editing, and much more.
 I’m sure I’ll learn a lot and get further with my photography.

 The course starts every month and I highly recommend it – see more information here.

 One of my plans for 2020 is to get back to photography and to get better at it.
 One thing I’ll do is the course I mentioned above, but I’ve also joined the local camera club.
-It’s very inspiring to meet other photography enthusiasts and learn from them.
+It’s very inspiring to meet other photography enthusiasts, and learn from them.
 They have workshops and different events, and also competitions.
 I’m not sure if I’d join a competition yet but I could use the theme as a personal photography challenge.
 We’ll see!
 However, I’m very happy to be a part of the group, it’s about time that I spend more time with other photographers.